jedisct1/libsodium-php/README.md

 `$nonce` is a unique value.
 Like the secret, its length is fixed.
 But it doesn't have to be secret, and can be sent along with the encrypted message.
-The nonce doesn't have to be unpredicable either.
+The nonce doesn't have to be unpredictable either.
 It just has to be unique for a given key.
 With the `secretbox()` API, using `random_bytes()` is a totally fine way to generate nonces.